tustin2121/James_Somerton_Transcripts/index.md

 - <span style="background-color: var(--video-box-stolen-bg); color: var(--video-box-stolen-text)">P = Number of sources plagiarized</span>
 - <span style="background-color: var(--video-box-fabricated-bg); color: var(--video-box-fabricated-text)">M = Number of instances of misinformation</span>
 - <span style="background-color: var(--video-box-yikes-bg); color: var(--video-box-yikes-text)">Y = Number of "Yikes!" takes, from misogyny to acephobia</span>
+- The bar above the squares indicates how much of the video<br/>was plagiarized or misinformation by volume.

 </div>
 <div>